xslittlegrass/CarND-Advanced-Lane-Lines/README.md

 ```

-#### 7. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 7. Output visual display of the lane boundaries and information.

 Once we detect the lane in the "bird-eye" view, we can wrap that back to the original image perspective.
 This can be done using the function